kaidez/kaidez.com/_drafts/2013-12-02-downloaded-movie-review.md

 While the Napster was was built using already-existing technologies, the way they were using them was innovative.
 By getting a bunch of desktops to work together to send, receive and manage content, Napster was very a much an early prototype for cloud computing.

-More profoundly, Napster was the first real challenge the then new Internet-based business models presented to the already-existing, old economy business models.
+More profoundly, Napster was the first real challenge that the then new Internet-based business models presented to the already-existing, old economy business ones.
+Napster's rise came during the tail end of the dot-com rush,